aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 ```

 !!! danger
-    The `.vault` file is included in the example in order to be able to run it.
+    The `example_vault` file is included in the example in order to be able to run it.
     It **must** never be pushed to any public repository as it allows anyone
     with read access to decrypt all the secrets.